Covid adds fuel to the match-fixing fire: expert - RFI

 More than 650 of those were detected in the first nine months of 2021.

-Tom Mace, director of global operations for the firm, has at his disposal a fraud detection system which monitors the odds of more than 630 global bookmakers and account monitoring capabilities of more than 130 global bookmakers.
+Tom Mace, director of global operations for Integrity Services, has at his disposal a fraud detection system which monitors the odds of more than 630 global bookmakers and account monitoring capabilities of more than 130 global bookmakers.

 "I understand Covid has not caused match-fixing to happen but the general trend is not getting better but getting worse for us," he told AFP in an interview.